nevanscott/uxui0120/_lessons/design-thinking/design-reports.md

 : What would you do differently next time?

 6. Appendix
-In order to not overload the report, some elements might be added in the appendix such as : Survey questions
+In order to not overload the report, some elements might be added in the appendix such as:
+: Survey questions
 : Survey answers
 : Interview guide